 The way shopfronts are designed and treated has a considerable impact on the character and identity of a centre and on its attractiveness to potential customers and visitors who need to be encouraged to return.
-It is important, therefore, that shopfronts build on the inherent character of the centre, helping to set it apart from others and attract the everyday, and seasonal, custom needed to sustain economic viability.
+It is important, therefore, that shopfronts build on the inherent character of the centre, helping to set it apart from others and attract the everyday, and seasonal custom needed to sustain economic viability.

-Ageing and discoloured paintwork that gives the impression of a less than caring attitude or even an air of decline; crude and makeshift fronts and name-boards that give a 'here today, gone tomorrow' warning; 'motorway-sized' signs in garish colours that shout in desperation at anyone passing by; all these things and more can work against the long term prosperity of any centre.
-In visual and design terms, as well as in every other sense, good manners and neighbourliness are attractive assets for any centre to possess, but particularly so when designated as part of a Conservation Area.
-It is the case that every shop front contributes towards creating the overall impression.
+Ageing and discoloured paintwork that gives the impression of a less than caring attitude or even an air of decline; crude and makeshift fronts and signs that give a 'here today, gone tomorrow' warning; 'motorway-sized' signs in garish colours that shout in desperation at anyone passing by; all these things and more can work against the long term prosperity of any centre.
+In visual and design terms, as well as in every other sense, good manners and neighbourliness are attractive assets for any centre to possess, but particularly so one designated as part of a Conservation Area.
+Remembering that a shopfront is part of a building, and the building part of a street of buildings that combine with other streets to make up the centre, every shopfront contributes towards creating the overall impression.

-Although a few 19th and early 20th century shop fronts survive with their period character intact, and some others preserve parts of their original fabric, the majority are of late 20th century date and for the most part their design, and sometimes their materials, have little regard to the rest of the building they occupy - nor the traditions of shopfront design based on classical motifs that include fascias with cornices sitting along the top of the shop window (not 'floating' somewhere in the wall space above) and with pilasters at either side, framing the window and giving visual support to the fascia above.
+The majority of buildings in Dawlish's centre are late Georgian or Victorian, and most of their upper floors still retain the dignified, classical character of their 19th century age.
+At ground floor level, however, the picture is quite different.
+Although a few shopfronts survive with their period character intact, and some others preserve parts of their original fabric, the majority are of late 20th date and their design, and their materials, more often than not have no regard to the rest of the building they occupy.
+This mismatch between the ground and upper floors has the effect of severely eroding the centre's genuine character.
 At ground floor level at least, the centre looks little different from thousands of others across the country.
-With a little care and thought, however, the centre can begin to recapture and strengthen its 'market town' identity.
-This will mean making sure that whenever new shopfronts are introduced or existing ones changed, their design and materials are made to respect the sense of history that still survives.
+With a little care and thought, however, the centre can begin to recapture and strengthen its original identity.
+This will mean making sure that whenever new shopfronts are introduced or existing ones changed, their design and materials are made to respect the sense of place and sense of history that still survives.

-The use of acrylic for fascias is especially harmful and should always be avoided, and so too their manufacture in sections which require multiple fixings and have unsightly joins.
-Painted timber, or sometimes painted metal, are traditional materials for shopfronts, and only in exceptional circumstances should they not be used (including when existing signs are replaced or renewed an action which can itself require consent).
+The use of acrylic for fascias is especially harmful and should always be avoided, as well as their manufacture in sections which require multiple fixings and have unsightly joins.
+Painted timber, or sometimes painted metal, are traditional materials for shopfronts, and only in exceptional circumstances should they not be used (including when existing signs are replaced or renewed - an action which can itself require consent).
 This is the case also for hanging or projecting signs which, whenever possible, should make use of existing historic brackets.
-The illumination of shopfronts is rarely essential, and if not done discretely can produce positively harmful results, particularly when a series of fittings are used which create a cluttered and obtrusive appearance.
+The illumination of shopfronts is rarely essential, and if not done discretely can produce positively harmful results, particularly when a series of fittings is used which create a cluttered and distractive appearance.
 As a general rule, illumination should be confined to interiors to focus attention on window displays.